benwyrosdick/dnsimple-ddns/README.md

 ## Dnsimple API Authentication

 Currently, the only supported api authentication is simple auth with dnsimple email:password.
-OAuth support coming soon (feel free to send a PR)
+OAuth support coming ~~soon~~ eventually (feel free to send a PR)

 ## Configuring Container